-Please refer to page 95 for PTZ preset position settings.
+Please refer to page 99 for PTZ settings.

-- 1. Edges of a fisheye circular view will be slightly cropped because the fisheye lens FOV is larger than the sensor can take. - 2.
+- 1. Edges of a fisheye circular view will be slightly cropped because the fisheye lens FOV is actually larger than the sensor can take. - 2.
 The camera lens' angle of view is larger than 180°.
 Therefore, the camera's circular view is actually larger than a 180° hemisphere. - 3.
 Since the field of view is larger than a hemisphere, the top edge of dome cover (the round opening where the lens is revealed) may appear as a white circle around a circular view. - 4.
 When using the dewarped modes, e.g., the Regional and Panoramic views, the firmware will not capture the far edges of the FOV which extends beyond the 180° hemisphere.

-Tips:
+-'⊘- Tips:

-The onscreen Java control can malfunction under the following situations:

-A PC connects to different cameras that are using the same IP address (or the same camera running different firmware versions).
-Removing your browser cookies will solve this problem.
+- The onscreen Java control can malfunction under the following situations: A PC connects to different cameras that are using the same IP address (or the same camera running different firmware versions).
+Removing your browser cookies will solve this problem. - 2.
+If you encounter problems with displaying the configuration menus or UI items, try disable the Compatibility View on IE8 or IE9.